gcasalett/the-best-github-demo/some-git-commands.md

 Commit changes (save a snapshot in the history of your repo):
 `$ git commit -m "My commit message"`

-Grab all the latest commits from the repo's source (in our case, GitHub):
+Grab all the latest commits from the repo's source (in our case, GitHub) and merge them into your local branch:
 `$ git pull`

 Push your latest commits to the source (note: this only pushes changes from the branch you are currently working on):